xster/flutter-wiki/Where's-my-Commit?.md

 ## Process

+### Finding the Dart SDK commit contained in Engine commit X

+To find out which Dart SDK sha is contained in a particular commit of the Flutter engine:

+1. Let the engine commit be _ENGINE_COMMIT_

+1. Navigate to https://github.com/flutter/engine/blob/${ENGINE_COMMIT}/DEPS#L37 and search for the value corresponding to the _'dart_revision'_ key.

 ### Finding the versions that contain Framework commit X

 To find the published Flutter versions that contain any given commit in `flutter/flutter`: